 4. Professional Business Mail

 Folding by hand generally doesn’t provide a crisp fold and can be crooked.
 A folder inserter provides a neatly- folded look.
 In addition, the bar codes used to sort multiple pages into their correct envelopes increase the professional appearance of mailings.
 Picture the mail you receive from insurance companies and doctors' offices.
 When you see a barcode on the paper, you know it went through a folder inserter.
 Especially when confidential or sensitive documents are being sent through the mail, these professional-looking attributes are physical cues of mail prepared with care.

 As your business changes over the years, folder inserter machines provide options to configure the machine in different ways.
 If you send out mail pieces, an added tray can insert a business reply envelope.
 If you don’t need a certain tray size after time, but want two smaller ones instead, that change can be made.
 The camera system described above can be added on to meet compliance requirements such as HIPAA standards.

 A folder inserter can save your office time and money, while improving accuracy and professionalism of mailings and being flexible with add-ons to meet your needs.
 Loffler can help you determine if a folder inserter would be a good fit for your current mail processes with a mail process review:

-Scott Anderson is the Solutions Manager for Loffler Management Solutions (LMS) at Loffler Companies and has been part of the Loffler management team since 2013.
-He specializes in mailing, finishing and back-file scanning solutions and thrives on finding the ways to integrate his ideas with clients' needs.
-In his spare time, Scott loves to travel with his wife and daughter, golf and cheer on the Minnesota Vikings.
+Scott Anderson is the Imaging Solutions Manager at Loffler Companies and has been part of the Loffler team since 2013.
+He is the product specialist for mailing solutions and thrives on finding ways to integrate his ideas with clients' needs.
+In his spare time, Scott loves to travel with his family, golf and cheer on the Minnesota Vikings.

 1101 East 78th Street Suite 200 Bloomington, MN 55420